fhcrc/taxtastic/docs/refpkg_api.rst

 Checking refpkg integrity
 -------------------------

 There are two methods for checking a refpkg.
-The ``isinvalid`` method enforces only that the refpkg is sane: there is a ``CONTENTS.json`` file, the MD5 sums listed match the actual files, and other such basics.
+The ``is_invalid`` method enforces only that the refpkg is sane: there is a ``CONTENTS.json`` file, the MD5 sums listed match the actual files, and other such basics.
 The ``is_ill_formed`` method is much stronger.
-It enforces the necessary structure of a refpkg to be fed to ``pplacer``.
+It enforces the necessary structure of a refpkg to be fed to pplacer_.

 .. automethod:: taxtastic.refpkg.Refpkg.is_invalid